 Medical Student Research at the UC Davis School of Medicine

-Options for students interested in more rigorous research training involving significantly greater commitments of time include:
+Options for students interested in research

 TL1 Pre-Doctoral Clinical Research Training Program: for junior trainees interested in spending one year developing skills required for a career in multidisciplinary clinical and translational research relevant to human health.
 This program provides the student with an opportunity to obtain an M.A.S. in Clinical Research.